MOwaisAzizi/SapphireSky-internship-2025-Mohammad-Owais/Coding-Challange/README.md

 **_OOP AND DEBUGIN EXPLATORY QUESTIONS_**

 1. Four Pillars of Object-Oriented Programming (OOP) _ANSWER_
     The four main principles of OOP are:
     Encapsulation: Bundling data (variables) and methods (functions) that operate on the data into a single unit (class) and restricting direct access to some details.

     Abstraction: Hiding complex implementation details and exposing only the necessary parts of an object.

     Inheritance: Allowing a class (child) to inherit properties and methods from another class (parent).

     Polymorphism: The ability for different classes to be treated as instances of the same class, usually through method overriding.

-2. Explain Encapsulation in JavaScript With Example Encapsulation is achieved using classes and private properties/methods.
+2. Explain Encapsulation in JavaScript With Example _ANSWER_
+    Encapsulation is achieved using classes and private properties/methods.
     Example of Encapsulation:

     _EXAMPLE_
     class Person {
     #name;
     constructor(name, age) {
     this.#name = name;
     this.age = age;
     }
     getName() {
     return this.#name;
+    }
-} }
+    }

     const person1 = new Person("John", 25);
     console.log(person1.getName());